Stephen I of Hungary: Consolidation (1001– 1009)

 Although Stephen's power did not rely on his coronation, the ceremony granted him the internationally accepted legitimacy of a Christian monarch who ruled his realm "by the Grace of God".
 All his legends testify that he established an archbishopric with its see in Esztergom shortly after his coronation.
 This act ensured that the Church in Hungary became independent of the prelates of the Holy Roman Empire.
-The earliest reference to an archbishop of Esztergom, named Domokos, has been preserved in the deed of foundation of the Pannonhalma Archabbey from 1002.
+The earliest reference to an archbishop of Esztergom, named Dominic, has been preserved in the deed of foundation of the Pannonhalma Archabbey from 1002.
 According to historian Gábor Thoroczkay, Stephen also established the Diocese of Kalocsa in 1001.
 Stephen invited foreign priests to Hungary to evangelize his kingdom.
 Associates of the late Adalbert of Prague, including Radla and Astrik, arrived in Hungary in the first years of his reign.
 The presence of an unnamed "Archbishop of the Hungarians" at the synod of 1007 of Frankfurt and the consecration of an altar in Bamberg in 1012 by Archbishop Astrik show that Stephen's prelates maintained a good relationship with the clergy of the Holy Roman Empire.

 The transformation of Hungary into a Christian state was one of Stephen's principal concerns throughout his reign.
 Although the Hungarians' conversion had already begun in his father's reign, it was only Stephen who systematically forced his subjects to give up their pagan rituals.
 His legislative activity was closely connected with Christianity.
 For example, his First Book of Laws from the first years of his reign includes several provisions prescribing the observance of feast days and the confession before death.
 His other laws protected property rights and the interests of widows and orphans, or regulated the status of serfs.

 Many Hungarian lords refused to accept Stephen's suzerainty even after his coronation.
 The new King first turned against his own uncle, Gyula the Younger, whose realm "was most wide and rich", according to the Illuminated Chronicle.
 Stephen invaded Transylvania and seized Gyula and his family around 1002 or in 1003.
 The contemporary Annals of Hildesheim adds that Stephen converted his uncle's "country to the Christian faith by force" after its conquest.
 Accordingly, historians date the establishment of the Diocese of Transylvania to this period.
 If the identification, proposed by Kristó, Györffy and other Hungarian historians, of Gyula with one Prokui—who was Stephen's uncle according to Thietmar of Merseburg—is valid, Gyula later escaped from captivity and fled to Bolesław I the Brave, Duke of Poland (r.
 992–1025).